Regret Minimization in Stackelberg Games with Side Information: Introduction

 Next, we extend our algorithms for both types of adversary to the setting in which the leader does not get to observe the follower's type after each round, but instead only gets to observe their action.
 We refer to this type of feedback as \emph{bandit feedback}.
 Both of our extensions to bandit feedback make use of the notion of a \emph{barycentric spanner}~\cite{awerbuch2008online}, a special basis under which bounded loss estimators may be obtained for all leader mixed strategies.
-In the bandit stochastic follower setting, we use the fact that in addition to being bounded, a loss estimator constructed using a barycentric spanner has low variance, in order to show that a natural extension of our greedy algorithm obtains $O(T^{2/3})$ regret.\footnote{We suppress $A_f$, $K$, and logarithmic terms for brevity.} We also make use of barycentric spanners in the (bandit) stochastic context setting, albeit in a different way.
+In the bandit stochastic follower setting, we use the fact that in addition to being bounded, a loss estimator constructed using a barycentric spanner has low variance, in order to show that a natural extension of our greedy algorithm obtains $\Tilde{O}(T^{2/3})$ regret.
+We also make use of barycentric spanners in the (bandit) stochastic context setting, albeit in a different way.
 Here, our algorithm proceeds by splitting the time horizon into blocks, and using a barycentric spanner to estimate the leader's utility from playing according to a set of special policies in each block.
-We then play Hedge over these policies to obtain $O(T^{2/3})$ leader regret.\footnote{This is similar to how~\citet{balcan2015commitment} use barycentric spanners to obtain no-regret in the non-contextual setting, although more care must be taken to handle the side information present in our setting.
-We discuss similarities to their work in more detail in~\Cref{sec:related}.} See~\Cref{tab:results} for a summary of our results.
+We then play Hedge over these policies to obtain $\Tilde{O}(T^{2/3})$ leader regret.\footnote{This is similar to how~\citet{balcan2015commitment} use barycentric spanners to obtain no-regret in the non-contextual setting, although more care must be taken to handle the side information present in our setting.} See~\Cref{tab:results} for a summary of our results.\looseness-1 \xhdr{Related work.} \citet{letchford2009learning} consider the problem of learning the leader's optimal mixed strategy in the repeated Stackelberg game setting against a perfectly rational follower with an unknown payoff matrix. \citet{peng2019learning} study the same setting as~\citet{letchford2009learning}.
+They provide improved rates and prove nearly-matching lower bounds.
+Learning algorithms to recover the leader's optimal mixed strategy have also been studied in Stackelberg security games \citep{balcan2015commitment, blum2014learning, sinha2015learning, bernasconi2023optimal}.